Air transport of the British royal family and government: Airbus Voyager

+As of July 2025 the Voyager has not been used for VIP taskings since November 2023, with the Airbus A321 used more regularly by the government.

 Others

-AgustaWestland AW109SP

-A Royal Air Force AgustaWestland AW109SP helicopter is occasionally used by ministers.
-Based at RAF Northolt, the helicopter performs the Command Support Air Transport role for senior military commanders and government ministers.
-Depending on requirements, other RAF helicopters may be used.

 Dassault 900LX

-In February 2022 Defence Equipment and Support announced that No. 32 Squadron (previously the Queen's Flight) will acquire two Dassault 900LX aircraft.
+In February 2022, Defence Equipment and Support announced that No. 32 Squadron would acquire two Dassault 900LX aircraft.
 The first of these jets was delivered to RAF Northolt in May 2022.
 The RAF named the new aircraft type Envoy IV.

-Both planes were used to take Prime Minister Boris Johnson and Liz Truss to Aberdeen Airport on 6 September 2022 as part of their journey to meet The Queen at Balmoral Castle to resign from and take the office of Prime Minister, respectively.
+Both aircraft were used to take Prime Minister Boris Johnson and Liz Truss to Aberdeen Airport on 6 September 2022 as part of their journeys to meet the queen at Balmoral Castle for Johnson to resign as and Truss to become prime minister.